← Back to research

 Market PositionNiche — Complementary tool, not primary

-Long-term OutlookNeutral — Sustainable if developer continues
+Long-term OutlookNeutral — Sustainable if the solo developer continues; open-sourcing reduces abandonment risk

 Bottom Line